-Lost Trail is a 3.6 mile moderately trafficked loop trail located near Barboursville, WV that offers the chance to see wildlife and is rated as moderate.
+Lost Trail is a 3.6 mile moderately trafficked loop trail located near Barboursville, West Virginia that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Well marked and traveled loop trail in Beech Fork State park.
 Good amount of yellow reflectors or painted dots on the trees.
 Saw quite a few small deer.
 Nice views of the lakes from the top as well as while walking alongside them.
 May not get much of a view during the summer.
 We hiked in November after most of the leaves had fallen.
 Took our dog and he loved every second of it.
 Good amount of up and down and felt like a moderate workout.